alexshtf/trem_opf_solver/readme.md

 The precise definition and the algorithm used by our solver are described in our paper:

-> A. Beck, Y. Beck, Y. Levron, A. Shtof, L. Tetruashvili "Globally Solving a Class of Optimal Power Flow Problems in Radial Networks by Tree Reduction", April 18, 2018.
+> A. Beck, Y. Beck, Y. Levron, A. Shtof, L. Tetruashvili "Globally Solving a Class of Optimal Power Flow Problems in Radial Networks by Tree Reduction", Journal of Global Optimization, April 18, 2018.
 Available at [Springer Link](https://link.springer.com/article/10.1007/s10898-018-0652-z).

 # Getting Started